adambard/learnxinyminutes-docs/objective-c.html (levi-dell-banno-laptop's conflicted copy 2014-01-07).markdown

 (1) create the object, (2) use the object, (3) then free the object from memory.
 */

-MyClass *classVar = [MyClass alloc]; // 'alloc' sets classVar's reference count to one.
+MyClass *classVar = [MyClass alloc]; // alloc sets classVar's reference count to one.
 Returns pointer to object.
 [classVar release]; // Decrements classVar's reference count.
-// 'retain' claims ownership of existing object instance and increments reference count.
+// retain claims ownership of existing object instance and increments reference count.
 Returns pointer to object.
 MyClass *newVar = [classVar retain]; // If classVar is released, object is still in memory because newVar is owner.
 [classVar autorelease]; // Removes ownership of object at end of @autoreleasepool block.
 Returns pointer to object.

-// @property can use 'retain' and 'assign' as well for small convenient definitions.
+// @property can use retain or assign as well for small convenient definitions.
 @property (retain) MyClass *instance; // Release old value and retain a new one (strong reference).
 @property (assign) NSSet *set; // Pointer to new value without retaining/releasing old (weak reference).

-// Automatic Reference Counting (ARC)
 // Because memory management can be a pain, Xcode 4.2 and iOS 4 introduced Automatic Reference Counting (ARC).
 // ARC is a compiler feature that inserts retain, release, and autorelease automatically for you, so when using ARC,
 // you must not use retain, relase, or autorelease.
-MyClass *arcMyClass = [[MyClass alloc] init];
-// ... code using arcMyClass
-// Without ARC, you will need to call: [arcMyClass release] after you're done using arcMyClass.
-But with ARC,
+MyClass *arcMyClass = [[MyClass alloc] init]; // Without ARC, you will need to call: [arcMyClass release] after
-// there is no need.
+// you're done using arcMyClass.
+But with ARC, there is no need.
 It will insert this release statement for you.

-// As for the 'assign' and 'retain' @property attributes, with ARC you use 'weak' and 'strong'.
+// As for the "assign" and "retain" @property attributes, with ARC you use "weak" and "strong".
-@property (weak) MyClass *weakVar; // 'weak' does not take ownership of object.
+@property (weak) MyClass *weakVar; // weak does not take ownership of object.
 If original instance's reference count
 // is set to zero, weakVar will automatically receive value of nil to avoid application crashing.
-@property (strong) MyClass *strongVar; // 'strong' takes ownership of object.
+@property (strong) MyClass *strongVar; // strong takes ownership of object.
 Ensures object will stay in memory to use.

 // For regular variables (not @property declared variables), use the following:
 __strong NSString *strongString; // Default.
 Variable is retained in memory until it leaves it's scope.
 __weak NSSet *weakSet; // Weak reference to existing object.
 When existing object is released, weakSet is set to nil.
-__unsafe_unretained NSArray *unsafeArray; // Like __weak, but unsafeArray not set to nil when existing object is released.
+__unsafe_unretained NSArray *unsafeArray; // Like __weak but unsafeArray not set to nil when existing object is released.

 ```
 ## Further Reading